An Updated Experimental Evaluation of Graph Bipartization Methods: Algorithm Overview

 The state-of-the-art implementation for solving \myoct combinatorially comes from \huffner's simplification of the iterative compression algorithm \cite{huffner2009algorithm, reed2004finding}.
 Broadly, the iterative compression technique starts with a trivial solution on a subgraph of the instance, expands both the solution and subgraph, then applies a compression routine to reduce the solution if possible.
 By iterating this process, the subgraph eventually encompasses the full graph, and the solution at every step is compressed to remain within some desired bound.
 The compression routine may have run time exponential in the size of the solution and is applied at most a linear number of times, naturally leading to an FPT algorithm parameterized by the solution size $k$.

 In the specific application to \myoct, the compression routine tries all $O(3^k)$ partitions of a $(k+1)$-sized solution into a new transversal and left/right partite sets.
 For each partition, an \myoct set for the full subgraph is computed by solving a min-cut instance.
-If the vertices assigned to the transversal and the vertices removed by the cut are less than $k+1$, then the solution was compressed, and otherwise a proof is found that no solution of size $k$ exists on this subgraph.
-Using Edmonds-Karp for the min-cut algorithm, this compression routine costs $O(3^k \cdot k \cdot |E|)$.
+If the number of vertices assigned to the transversal plus the vertices removed by the cut is less than $k+1$, then the solution was compressed, and otherwise a certificate is found that no solution of size $k$ exists on this subgraph.
+Using Edmonds-Karp for the min-cut algorithm, this compression routine runs in $O(3^k \cdot k \cdot |E|)$.

 The iterating outer loop that expands the solution and subgraph is trivial for \myoct: Given an ordering of the vertices, the initial subgraph and solution are the first $k$ vertices, and the subgraph and solution are both expanded by adding the next unused vertex in the ordering to each.
 In the worst case there are $n$ iterations, resulting in a total run time of $O(3^k \cdot k \cdot |V| \cdot |E|)$.